SUSSdeveloper/SUSSprg/README.md

 5. Open the `.config` file with a text editor and find keys of CONFIG_SYSTEM_TRUSTED_KEYS and CONFIG_SYSTEM_REVOCATION_KEYS and empty their values.

-6. Prior to compiling the kernel, download the `sourceCode' directory from the project and replace the corresponding files with the modified ones.
+6. Prior to compiling the kernel, download the `sourceCode` directory from the project and replace the corresponding files with the modified ones.
 In this example, run:
    <pre>
    sudo cp  sourceCode/linux-6.8/suss/tcp_cubic.c   /usr/src/linux-source-6.8.0/net/ipv4/tcp_cubic.c
    sudo cp  sourceCode/linux-6.8/suss/tcp_input.c   /usr/src/linux-source-6.8.0/net/ipv4/tcp_input.c